 Naturally, I know how to place them properly, but I don’t add much symbolic effect.
 This light-blue background consists, for example, of numerous glazed layers, to produce exactly this color effect.

+7. Can you recognize a (technical) difference between people who have studied painting and those who have come to painting via a different path?
 Here it is not so much the technique because even students can’t necessarily paint.
 Many are simply too lazy.
 Learning to paint is simply a long process.
 When artists stand next to their work and can talk about it for a long time, then they have usually studied the subject (laughs).
 In your course of studies, you can freely try out different areas and exchange ideas with professors and colleagues.

 Nobody teaches you to paint; you have to do it yourself.